smit4k/conversia/README.md

 - **Document Conversion**: Convert documents to various formats such as PDF, Markdown, HTML, and Word.
 - **Image Conversion**: Transform images between different formats.
-- **File Compression**: Compress files into formats like ZIP, TAR.GZ, BZ2, ZST, and LZ4.
+- **File Compression/Decompression**: Compress and decompress files with formats like ZIP, TAR.GZ, BZ2, ZST, and LZ4.
 - **File Encryption/Decryption**: Securely encrypt and decrypt files using the Age encryption standard.
+- **Hash Generation**: Generate a has for a file with algorithms SHA-256, SHA-1, MD5, BLAKE3
 - **Audio Metadata Extraction**: Extract metadata from MP3 files, including title, artist, album, year, and genre.

 ## Installation